 Maybe it’s the stress and tension keeping you up at night.
 Stretching has been shown to lower our blood pressure and breathing rate.
 Come on, that’s why you’re feeling so good after yoga class.
 Take 5-10 minutes for a quick relaxation flow.
 It doesn’t need to be anything elaborate or extensive, just a few dedicated minutes to focus on moving the muscles and being conscious of your breathing.

-8. Start meditating
+8. Start meditating or breathwork

 In order to shut down the body for the night, you need to shut down the mind.
 Mindfulness meditation has been shown to initiate a relaxation response which provides a reprieve from life’s many stresses.
 A study found that adults who practiced between 10 and 30 minutes of mindfulness exercise experienced less insomnia, fatigue, and depression after 6 sessions.
+Read also: How to start a breathwork practice

 9. Quit smoking or other tobacco products